-The Healthy Children and Families department is part of Healthy Living within Population, Public and Indigenous Health.
+The Healthy Children and Families department is part of Promoting Health within Provincial, Population and Public Health.
 Our focus is preconception (before pregnancy) to children 18 years of age and their families.

-The four population teams — Sexual and Reproductive Health Promotion; Healthy Parents, Healthy Children; Early Years Health Promotion; School Health and Wellness Promotion Strategy and School and Wellness Promotion Implementation develop and deliver provincial programming.
+The three population teams Sexual and Reproductive Health Promotion; Early Years Health Promotion; School Health and Wellness Promotion develop and deliver provincial programming.

 We use a population health approach to address the needs of the preconception, maternal, infant, child, and youth populations.
 Primary Prevention is the main focus of the department, though some elements of secondary prevention are also undertaken.

 We work closely with our partners in the Government of Alberta, and external stakeholders to implement a range of health promotion efforts, including universal and targeted interventions.

 Our work centers around six Strategic Priority Areas: